-To update group policy, you don't have restart every time.
-Here's how you can manually force update group policy settings without restart.
+To update group policy, you don’t have to restart every time.
+Here’s how you can manually force update group policy settings without restarting.

-More often than not, most Windows guides and tutorials require to modify some sort of Group Policy object(s).
+More often than not, most Windows guides and tutorials require modifying Group Policy object(s).
 This is especially true for advanced Windows settings which you want to enforce without compromise.
 One of the best things about the Group Policy Editor is that you can modify almost any policy, as long as you know what you are doing, with just a few clicks.
-This is unlike the Registry Editor where you have to deal with keys, values, value data.
+This is unlike the Registry Editor where you have to deal with keys, values, and value data.